wileyw/VideoGAN/README.md

 Similarity Index Measure (SSIM), [Inception Distance](https://nealjean.com/ml/frechet-inception-distance/)
 3. Change loss function to use log() function
 4. Write blog post
-5. Change code to run on GPU
+5. (Mike) Change code to run on GPU
 6. Train on more than 500 training images